 Congratulations on your purchase of a new appliance!
-At Electrolux Home Products, we are very proud of our product and are completely committed to providing you with the best service possible.
+We are very proud of our product and are completely committed to providing you with the best service possible.
 Your satisfaction is our number one priority.

 We know you'll enjoy your new appliance and Thank You for choosing our product.
 We hope you consider us for future purchases.